deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 shrugged.
 He'd learned early on that humans and Gaoians had that gesture in common.

 "Gonna have to be a few days, man."
-Warhorse told him.
+WARHORSE told him.
 "They're stripping the whole station and…y'know, it's a big station."

 Regaari chittered, a touch bitterly.
 "It'll take them *months* to